algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Technical Specifications.md

 |**RAM**    | 2 Go          |
 |**MEMORY** | 10 Mo         |

-This configuration is subject to change in the future depending on the development process.
+This configuration is subject to change depending on the development process.

 ### *Developement Environment*